amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 Background
 ----------

-For decades, scientists have been concerned about the possibility of another global pandemic on the scale of the 1918 flu [REF:pandemic].
+For decades :cite:`kerr2021`, scientists have been concerned about the possibility of another global pandemic on the scale of the 1918 flu [REF:pandemic].
 Despite a number of "close calls", including outbreaks of SARS in 2002 [REF:sars], Ebola in 2014-2016 [REF:ebola], and flu outbreaks including 1957, 1968, and H1N1 in 2009 [REF:flu] – some of which led to 1 million or more deaths – the world had avoided experiencing a planetary-scale emergent pathogen since the HIV in the 1980s [REF:hiv].

 In 2015, Bill Gates gave a TED talk stating that the world was not ready to deal with another pandemic [REF:bill].
 While the Bill and Melinda Gates Foundation (BMGF) has not historically focused on pandemic preparedness, its expertise in disease surveillance, modeling, and drug discovery made it well placed to contribute to a global pandemic response plan.
 Founded in 2008, the Institute for Disease Modeling (IDM) has provided analytical support for BMGF and other global health partners, including efforts to eradicate malaria and polio.
 Since its founding, IDM has built up a portfolio of computational tools to understand, analyze, and predict the dynamics of different diseases.